-As part of my series about the “How to Navigate and Succeed in the Modern World of Finance,” I had the pleasure of interviewing Kison Patel.
+As part of my series about the “How Businesses Pivot and Stay Relevant In The Face of Disruptive Technologies,” I had the pleasure of interviewing Kison Patel.

-Thank you so much for your time!
-I know that you are a very busy person.
+Thank you so much for joining us in this interview series.
 Our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lessons or ‘take aways’ you learned from that?

 I would call other brokers and bankers and pretend to have a potential buyer as a way to do diligence on various companies and be sent information.
 I’d sign NDAs of course, but that is how I learned about the process quickly.
 I don’t know if it’s necessarily a mistake, but it’s probably not a very traditional way of doing things.
 The more important takeaway was learning how to have a conversation with a lot of different people using the industry’s language.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story?

 Back when I was doing residential real estate I worked in an office of about 90 people.
 Out of those 90, only one of them was selling commercials properties instead of residential.
 I ended up building a relationship with him and through that relationship, I discovered what I was really passionate about.